twarmboe/s3_accessibility/README.md

 This project is built for a [Titan Two](https://www.consoletuner.com/products/titan-two/) adapter.

-A Switch and copy of the game.
+A Switch or Switch 2 and copy of the game.

 A controller.
 Controllers tested so far: